THE PLATFORM

 3. Don’t neglect the mystery

 While it’s a fun and comfy story, it is still a mystery!
 Lead your readers along with clues that will enable at least a portion of your readers to be able to guess the outcome.
-Don’t forget to drop in a few red herrings to throw them off the trail and make it more exciting.

 4. Avoid graphic imagery

 Like we mentioned above, cozy mysteries are not graphic.
-Violence, gore, and sex don’t have a place on-page in most cozy mystery novels.
+Violence, gore, and sex don’t have a place on-page when learning how to write a cozy mystery.
 Instead, allude to violence off-page, and employ fade-to-blacks if you need to insert a sex scene.
-You should also avoid gratuitous cursing, drug use, and other elements that may be considered inappropriate by a general audience.

 5. Build a friendly, intimate cast of characters